Where are scientific & technological inventions taking us to? What more will be discovered in future?

 Will mankind be able to discover and interact with other more intelligent forms of life that live outside our galaxy?

 Although it looks bleak and hopeless for many scientific dreams to turn into reality, the seeds of technology that have been planted support the possibility that anything imagined can be achieved—just anything.
-Faith, modern science and technology—not chanting and incantations—will give mankind the power to achieve anything.
+Faith, modern science and technology—not chanting and incantations—could give mankind the power to achieve anything.

 Are they leading us to hell, heaven, or anything in between?
 What will be the final termination point of this amazing, unending and unpredictable voyage of science and technology?